goldbergyoni/nodebestpractices/sections/docker/graceful-shutdown.md

 ### One Paragraph Explainer

 In a Dockerized runtime like Kubernetes, containers are born and die frequently.
 This happens not only when errors are thrown but also for good reasons like relocating containers, replacing them with a newer version and more.
 It's achieved by sending a notice (SIGTERM signal) to the process with a 30 second grace period.
 This puts a challenge on the developer to ensure the app is handling the ongoing requests and clean-up resources in a timely fashion.
-Otherwise, thousands of sad users will not get a response.
+Otherwise thousands of sad users will not get a response.
 Implementation-wise, the shutdown code should wait until all ongoing requests are flushed out and then clean-up resources.
-Easier said than done, practically it demands orchestrating few parts: Tell the LoadBalancer that the app is not ready to server more requests (via health-check), wait that existing requests are done, avoid handling new requests, clean-up resources and finally log some useful information before dying.
-If Keep-Alive connections are being used, the clients also must be notified that a new connection should be established - A library like [Stoppable](https://github.com/hunterloftis/stoppable) can greatly help achieving this.
+Easier said than done, practically it demands orchestrating several parts: Tell the LoadBalancer that the app is not ready to serve more requests (via health-check), wait for existing requests to be done, avoid handling new requests, clean-up resources and finally log some useful information before dying.
+If Keep-Alive connections are being used, the clients must also be notified that a new connection should be established - A library like [Stoppable](https://github.com/hunterloftis/stoppable) can greatly help achieving this.

 <br/><br/>

-### Code Example – Placing Node.js as the root process allows passing signals to the code
+### Code Example – Placing Node.js as the root process allows passing signals to the code (see [/sections/docker/bootstrap-using-node.md])

 <details>